ChainSafe/gossamer/pkg/scale/README.md

 ### Varying Data Type

-A VaryingDataType is analogous to a Rust enum.
-A VaryingDataType needs to be registered using the  `RegisterVaryingDataType` function with it's associated `VaryingDataTypeValue` types.  `VaryingDataTypeValue` is an interface with one `Index() uint` method that needs to be implemented.
+A `VaryingDataType` is analogous to a Rust enum.
+A `VaryingDataType` needs to be registered using the  `RegisterVaryingDataType` function with its associated `VaryingDataTypeValue` types.  `VaryingDataTypeValue` is an interface with one `Index() uint` method that needs to be implemented.
 The returned `uint` index should be unique per type and needs to be the same index as defined in the Rust enum to ensure interopability.

+> TODO: The only custom `VaryingDataTypeValue` types supported are currently `struct`, `int`, and `int16`.
+Need to add other supported primitives.

 ```
 import (